ShiuLab/ShiuLab.github.io/pages/activities_catsup.md

    image_fullwidth: "header_homepage_13.jpg"
 permalink: "/activities_catsup/"
 ---
+### 9/15/2023: The Difference between Productivity and Performance
+The lab talked about optimizing productivity and how, when marketing yourself, the focus is often on previous performance.
+The discussion covered what this meant for future job opportunities and how to show productivity as a graduate student does not always lead to high performance-based measures due to setbacks in research.

 ### 3/31/2023: How Nancy Hopkins and her tape measure revealed the extent of sexism in science
 Sexism in academia can take nondescript forms, such as the amount of lab space a female presenting scientist may have in comparison to a male presenting scientist, as [Nancy Hopkins discovered at MIT](https://www.nature.com/articles/d41586-023-00887-4).
 This week we talked about the realities of women in academia and science, as well as the barriers that different groups face when pursuing a career in science.